Returning Students

 General Information

-Students returning to the University of Washington after an absence to complete the degree program in which they were previously enrolled must follow certain procedures.
+Students returning to the University of Washington after an extended absence to complete the degree program in which they were previously enrolled must follow certain procedures.
 When considering a return to the UW, students should allow enough time to receive a new I-20 or DS-2019 and apply for a new visa, if required.

 Travel